88-degrees/HoldemSolver/README.md

 - It's the c++ version of [TexasHoldemSolverJava](https://github.com/bupticybee/TexasHoldemSolverJava) with a ton of optimization, it's 5x faster than the java version and takes less than 1/3 memory.

 Feel free to mess with a toy solver [in google colab](https://colab.research.google.com/github/bupticybee/TexasSolver/blob/console/TexasSolverTechDemo.ipynb)

-## Install

-Download package according to your OS in [release package](https://github.com/bupticybee/TexasSolver/releases), unzip it, and install is done.
-It's that simple.

 ## GUI version Usage